tim-speed/flexdiffuse/README.md

 ## Future Work

-- Build that Threshold method and see if it's cool
+- Threshold adjustment slider vs using the avg
 - Support for negative prompts
 - Intersecting features of multiple images on prompt embeddings.
 - Dissect BLIP and StableDiffusion training, and build an algorithm or model